The 6 web design trends set to be huge in 2020

 The homepage features a rotating planet Earth divided into geographical areas, with each including a forecast on a certain aspect of 2050 life.

 Any designer, illustrator or artist can upload their work, and members of the public can comment on whether they believe certain predictions will come true.

 The evolution of chatbots

 The rise of chatbots has been has been imminent now for a while, and we expect its popularity to soar in 2020.

 Advancements in Artificial Intelligence (AI), machine learning and the human like capabilities of bots has boosted their intelligence, making their adoption more appealing to businesses.

 Convenience, efficiency and reduced human error are all benefits that will contribute to the increased adoption of chatbots over the coming months.
-In 2019, we expect an increase in chatbots on web pages, with enhanced personalisation features to improve user experience.
+We expect an increase in chatbots on web pages, with enhanced personalisation features to improve user experience.

 Building out from the adventurous 3D web designs for B2B, we are starting to see web designers becoming more creative in the sense of involving users on site.

 The aptly named Augment designs AR sites for B2B purposes so to engage consumers in purchasing decisions, primarily by combining the software with App use, making this a two-pronged attack that is quickly evolving in 2020.